 These are four of my favourite spring hikes.
-Each offer great views and are the treks most likely to be dry, as there are no creeks or streams, and there's lots of tree coverage.
+Each offers great views and are the treks most likely to be dry, as there are no creeks or streams, and there's lots of tree coverage.

 The reservoir aside, the trails on both sides of the lake are often dry with very little mud and absolutely no streams overrunning the trails.
 The majority of the paths are also well shaded from the forest.
-With over 40 km of trails in this network, the park is suitable for anyone looking to create their own adventure and you can take your dog with you as they are welcome on leash.
+With over 40 km of trails in this network, the park is suitable for anyone looking to create their own adventure and you can take your dog with you as they are welcome on a leash.

 This hike will take hikers between one or two hours, has no creeks or streams, and also offers plenty of tree cover in case of rain.
 The only exception to this is at the summit which is completely exposed.
 Necessary for the incredible views available.